Basics about H4H and OCI

 - If you meet an employer at a fair, and you know the employer is also doing OCI, ask the employer how one relates to the other.
 It could be that the same representatives of the company are handling both, or it is possible that different divisions or locations are doing separate recruiting.

-- Just be aware that at career fairs, employers may not be fully aware of the OCI process for students.
-Follow the H4H and OCI procedures, and ask our recruiting staff for assistance if you are confused about the OCI process.
+- Just be aware that at career fairs, employers may not know all the details of OCI process for students.
+Follow the H4H and OCI procedures, and please ask our recruiting staff any time you need assistance or clarification about the OCI process.

 View jobs.
 You may search by various criteria including major.
 View jobs weekly, because there are advance deadlines based on the week when interviews are scheduled.
 See dates and deadlines for weekly application deadline dates (Sunday midnight).
 Employers book their interview dates many months in advance; however, sometimes they send the final details for jobs just before the student application deadline, so checking weekly gives you the latest information.